 SuretyWave digitally connects the world of surety by enabling seamless communication among and between obligees, principals and sureties.
 All forms of surety bonding are facilitated through SuretyWave’s SurePath Network SuretyWave is a revolutionary surety bond processing system that significantly reduces the cost of executing and managing surety bonds efficiently through automation of Administration, Processing and […more]

-The XBRL US Surety Working Group has developed a draft release of the Contractor Financials Taxonomy, which contains data standards to capture income statement and balance sheet information about contractors.
+The XBRL US Surety Working Group has developed the initial release of the Contractor Financials Taxonomy, which contains data standards to capture income statement and balance sheet information about contractors.
 The taxonomy was created by starting with an initial set of data standards contributed by Crowe LLP, a public accounting, consulting, and technology firm.
 The […more]

 When a project is bonded, the surety must be prepared to answer the call in the event subcontractors or vendors are not paid or project performance is not up to snuff.
 Data standards can ease that process for the principal, the obligee, and the surety.